Aetna’s Commitment to a Healthy Environment

 - We took the innovative approach of installing electric vehicle charging stations on the Hartford and Blue Bell, Pa., campuses to encourage employees to drive electric/hybrid cars to work.

-Our conservation efforts also include numerous recycling programs and programs aimed at reducing the use of paper.
+Our conservation efforts also include numerous recycling programs and programs that reduce the use of paper.

-- Aetna is using environmentally friendly paper for the printing of marketing materials, an effort that in 2012 helped save 302 tons of paper, and saving as a result 871 million BTUs of energy; 167,091 lbs. of greenhouse gases; 906,229 gallons of waste water; and 60,664 lbs of solid waste.
+- Aetna is using environmentally friendly paper for the printing of marketing materials, an effort that in 2012 helped save 302 tons of paper; 871 million BTUs of energy; 167,091 lbs. of greenhouse gases; 906,229 gallons of waste water; and 60,664 lbs of solid waste.